 - The controlled observation method lacks validity because when the participants are aware of being observed their behavior will automatically change

 Social scientists and psychologists generally use the naturalistic observation method in observational research studies.
 The process of naturalistic observation involves observing and studying the spontaneous behavior of the participants in open or natural surroundings.
 The role of the researcher is to find and record whatever he can see and observe in natural habitat.

 - When a participant is in a natural habitat, his flow of behavior is natural and not forced.

 - Naturalistic observation studies have gained better ecological validity than the controlled observation method

 - The naturalistic observation method is used by the researchers to create new ideas.
 The researcher has the chance to observe the total situation and can find avenues that other people have not thought about

 - The naturalistic observation method facilitates observations on a micro-scale.
 It often lacks a representative sample and thus cannot help the researcher in making a generalization that relates to a broader society

-- In this type of observation method, the researcher needs proper training to recognize aspects that are significant and worth attention.
+- In naturalistic observation, the researcher needs proper training to recognize aspects that are significant and worth attention.

 - The observations through naturalistic observation method are not as reliable as the researcher wants them to be because it is not possible to control some variables.
 This is why other researchers cannot similarly repeat the study or research.